Complete Dynamic Logic of Communicating Hybrid Programs: Related Work

 \paragraph{Automata}

-Different from the denotational semantics of CHPs, parallel composition of hybrid automata \cite{Lynch2003, Frehse2004, Henzinger2001, Benvenuti2014}, just like Hoare-style reasoning about HCSP \cite{Wang2012,Guelev2017}, always fall back to the combinatorial exponentiation of parallelism.
+The parallel composition of hybrid automata \cite{Lynch2003, Frehse2004, Henzinger2001, Benvenuti2014}, just like HCSP \cite{Wang2012,Guelev2017}, always falls back to the combinatorial exponentiation of parallelism.
 Consequently, even AGR approaches \cite{Lynch2003,Frehse2004,Henzinger1996,Benvenuti2014} for hybrid automata that mitigate the state space explosion for subautomata, eventually resort to large product automata later.
-In contrast, \dLCHP's proof rule for parallel composition exploits the built-in compositionality of its semantics enabling verification of subprograms truly independently of their environment except via their local communication interface.
-Unlike ac-formulas in \dLCHP, which can capture change, rate, delay, or noise for arbitrary pairings of communication channels, overapproximation is limited to coarse abstractions by timed transition systems \cite{Frehse2004}, components completely dropping knowledge about continuous behavior \cite{Henzinger2001}, or static global contracts \cite{Benvenuti2014}.
-Where \dLCHP inherits \dL's complete reasoning about differential equation invariants \cite{DBLP:journals/jacm/PlatzerT20}, automata approaches are often limited to linear continuous dynamics \cite{Frehse2004,Henzinger2001}.
+In contrast, \dLCHP's parallel injection axiom exploits the built-in compositionality of the program semantics enabling verification of subprograms truly independently of their environment based on their shared communication interface.
+Unlike ac-formulas in \dLCHP, which can capture change, rate, delay, or noise for arbitrary pairings of communication channels, overapproximation is limited to coarse abstractions by timed transition systems \cite{Frehse2004}, components completely dropping continuous behavior~\cite{Henzinger2001}, or static global contracts \cite{Benvenuti2014}.
+Where \dLCHP inherits \dL's complete reasoning about differential equation invariants \cite{DBLP:journals/jacm/PlatzerT20}, automata approaches are often limited to linear continuous dynamics~\cite{Frehse2004,Henzinger2001}.